Harold Weston: Early career and World War I

 Many people believed that the global crisis of World War I would lead to a spiritual regeneration, and Weston wanted to be in the midst of that, "to literally see the heart of humanity laid bare."
-Unable to enlist due to his paralysis, and before the U.S. entered the war, he volunteered with the YMCA from 1916–19, serving as a liaison with the British Army in Baghdad in the Ottoman Empire, attending to the mental wellbeing of 400,000 troops.
+Unable to enlist due to his paralysis, and before the U.S. entered the war, he volunteered with the YMCA from 1916 to 1919, serving as a liaison with the British Army in Baghdad in the Ottoman Empire, attending to the mental wellbeing of 400,000 troops.
 In addition to arranging lectures, cinema, concerts, and tournaments, he encouraged soldiers to draw and paint, and organized the Baghdad Art Club to exhibit and promote the soldiers' art.
 He was appointed Official Painter for the British Army in 1918.

 Weston's years in the Middle East had a lasting impact on both his art and social activism.
 The colors and light of the desert, so unlike the rich greens and blues of the Adirondacks, deeply affected his palette.
 Weston also witnessed the horror of famine and disease while in the Middle East.
 He saw men, women, and children die of heat exhaustion and starvation.
 In the summer of 1917, he reported 400 people a day dying from heat that rose to 128 degrees F in the shade.
 Weston wrote about some of his experiences for the National Geographic Magazine in April 1921, which included his photographs that he color tinted.

 In late 1919 Weston returned to the United States via a caravan east to India, and then by ship with a layover in Japan.
 For five months he contributed social work while living in an immigrant settlement house in New York City, took classes at the Art Students League of New York, explored the city's art galleries, and became acquainted with the latest in modern art reaching American shores.